 More about Story Massage

 Story Massage combines the benefits of positive touch with the creativity of storytelling.
-Ten simple massage strokes form the basis of the Story Massage programme.
-These strokes have a child friendly name, such as The Circle or The Sprinkle, and an easy to recognise symbol making it fully accessible for all ages and abilities.
+Ten massage strokes form the basis of the Story Massage programme.
+These strokes have a simple name, such as The Circle or The Sprinkle, and an easy to recognise symbol making it fully accessible for all ages and abilities.

 Would you like to train in Story Massage?

 Would you like to train to use Story Massage in your work?
 There is a one day FHT accredited training course that is held around the country for individuals and groups.
 On these days we teach you how to share the ten Story Massage strokes and work with you to adapt familiar stories and create some sensory stories of your own.
 Ideal for Therapists, Early Years Practitioners and those working in Special Schools.
-We also offer in-house training options.
+We also offer in-house training options and an online course.
 All the information is here: Story Massage Training